 Plain and stupid but it does the job.
 So the workflow for the described scenario is:

-Using the same tag has the advantage of to polluting the repo with pretty useless debug versions.
-Furthermore, the browser’s form cache will remember it so you don’t have to type out again during deployment (assuming deployment happens via a web interface).
+Using the same tag has the advantage of not polluting the repo with pretty useless debug versions.
+Furthermore, the browser’s form cache will remember it so you don’t have to type it out again during deployment (assuming deployment happens via a web interface).